William Nicol Burns: Life and family

 Robert informed Mrs Frances Dunlop that his new son, William, was "a fine boy, rather stouter but not so handsome as your God-son at his time of life was.
 Indeed I look on your little Namesake to be my chief d'oeuvre in that species of manufacture, as I look on "Tam o' Shanter" to be my standard performance in the Poetical line".

-In 1818 Jmaes Glencairn he was promoted to the Indian Commissariat and was able to assist his mother to the tune of £150 per year that was a very welcome assistance.
+In 1818 James Glencairn he was promoted to the Indian Commissariat and was able to assist his mother to the tune of £150 per year that was a very welcome assistance.
 Eventually he was unable to afford this and William took over and gave the same sum per annum.

 Jean Armour left the portrait by Alexander Nasmyth to William Nicol Burns and in due course he bequeathed it to the National Portrait Gallery of Scotland in Edinburgh.

 William Nicol

 William Nicol, Burns's friend, took part in an open competition for the post of Classics teacher at the High School in Edinburgh and was successful.
 He earned a reputation as an excellent scholar, but a very harsh disciplinarian.
-In his "Memorial of His Times", Lord Cockburn commented on Nicol's "constant and indiscriminate harshness" that was "very hurtful to all his pupils", however an Edinburgh lawyer and writer to the signet, Alexander Young of Harburn, regarded Nicol as "one of the greatest Latin scholars of the age."
-Sir Walter Scott wrote that Nicol was "..worthless, drunken and inhumanly cruel to the boys under his charge.
+In his Memorial of His Times, Lord Cockburn commented on Nicol's "constant and indiscriminate harshness" that was "very hurtful to all his pupils".
+However an Edinburgh lawyer and writer to the signet, Alexander Young of Harburn, regarded Nicol as "one of the greatest Latin scholars of the age".
+Sir Walter Scott wrote that Nicol was "worthless, drunken and inhumanly cruel to the boys under his charge".

 Education

 Educated at Dumfries Grammar School, William later studied at a Charity school, The Bluecoat School, Christ's Hospital, Horsham.
-Once William had completed his education at Christ’s Hospital, he had to be ‘discharged’ and in William's case this was probably carried out by Sir James Shaw as it was with James Glencairn Burns.
+Once William had completed his education at Christ's Hospital, he had to be 'discharged' and in William's case this was probably carried out by Sir James Shaw as it was with James Glencairn Burns.
 James Shaw, when Sheriff of London, also arranged for William to become a cadet in the military service of the Honourable East India Company.
 James Shaw was born at Riccarton in Ayrshire, the son of John Shaw, whose family had farmed the area of Mosshead for over 300 years.
 Shaw was a nephew of Gilbert through his wife Jean Breckenridge.

 The Marchioness of Hastings and Sir John Reid also assisted James's career.
 William entered the East India Company Military Seminary at Addiscombe, Surrey where he trained to become an officer in the company's army.